sungsoo-ahn/2025/_posts/2025-04-28-opt-summary.md

 ## Framework: Oracle Complexity Model

 We formally recall the definition of complexity.
-In particular, we stick to the classical **oracle complexity model**<d-cite key='nemirovskij1983problem'></d-cite>, where oracle basically means some
+In particular, we stick to the classical **oracle complexity model**<d-cite key='nemirovskij1983problem'></d-cite>.
-.orsuggested by acle complexity lia.e.,o cw hicehl cclaassr oo fe nfou nction ypeob nepvle iaim to optigmi noitzaem,r osufch ast   sssnthat could provide that could provide ogradient --based ithe next iterate or query point should be within th eline linear span of the sequence hisrttory and information provided by the oracles taga oporpkcab aivno yb nevig noitaitmrOne of theby designing new algorithmsAfor a class of functions and cetrrnritfundamentalssoraclof performance measured by sto achieve secertain accuracy.eceieip eno  sueggested byhtit s sa sdrager eb dluoc rotmaitse ,.
-Here we assume readers are already familiar with such context, ,gradient interested readers may refer to these nneidarg a gnitupmoc ,ecnatscnat,ecnatni roF .noitamrofni edi edeivorp dluoc taht yraenihcam
 As the figure below suggest, generally this framework consists of the following components:
 - *Fucntion class* $\mathcal{F}$, e.g., convex Lipschitz continuous function, and (nonconvex) Lipschitz smooth function.
 - *Oracle class* $\mathbb{O}$, e.g., zeroth-order oracle (function value), first-order oracle (function gradient or subdifferential).